 One of the hardest parts about flipping houses is finding the right properties.
 Use this list to learn how to find distressed real estate properties with ease.

 One of the worst mistakes investors make when they try DIY property flipping is understating the total cost.
 In order to avoid potential pitfalls, create a budget that includes wiggle room for unexpected problems.
 When creating your budget, factor in your current credit score, the long-term growth potential of investments along with expenses associated with property acquisition.

 Perform an internet search that includes public MLS listings.
 Also known as the Multiple Listing Service, an MLS database provides information on houses for sale.
-This search can also be customized to include advanced options, so tell your real estate agent about any specific terms to include, such as bank-owned, REO, government-owned, delinquent mortgage, foreclosure, and others.
+This search can also be customized to include advanced options, so tell your real estate agent in Paradise Valley about any specific terms to include, such as bank-owned, REO, government-owned, delinquent mortgage, foreclosure, and others.

 The marketplace contains a lot of data that you can use to evaluate the sale price after you flip a distressed property.
 The location is a #1 research priority when attempting to know which renovations should be done first.
 You may find that curb appeal is a better investment choice than updating interior aspects like kitchen backdrops or bathroom tile.
 Look for properties based on neighborhood zones, address, and highest sale price in the area.

 It is never a waste of time to talk to other people in the real estate industry.
 This may include agents, brokers, community members, and more.
 You can learn from everyone you meet within the real estate community, and ideally, you will be able to build a supportive network that can sharpen your negotiating skills as well as flipping strategies.

 NOTE: Never underestimate the value of a large network including neighbors, friends, advertisers, contractors, and other workers.

 Make an Offer